Main Content

 Algorithms

-to scale the elements of an array X when the values of X are within the bounds of inmin and inmax.
+rescale uses the formula R=l+[Ainputmininputmaxinputmin](ul) to scale the elements of the input array A when the values of A are within the range defined by InputMin and InputMax.

-• If a and b are not specified, then rescale uses the default values 0 and 1, respectively.
+• If l and u are not specified, then rescale uses the default values 0 and 1, respectively.

-• If InputMin is not specified, then rescale sets its value to the default min(X(:)).
+• If InputMin is not specified, then rescale sets its value to the default min(A(:)).

-• If InputMax is not specified, then rescale sets its value to the default max(X(:)).
+• If InputMax is not specified, then rescale sets its value to the default max(A(:)).

 Extended Capabilities